dizzydroid/ASU_Sheets-Solutions/README.md

 - 📄 Source Code for Programming Exercises

 ___________________________________________________________________
 ### My solutions are not always optimal, far from it actually!
-Always trust your guts and try it yourself first 💪
+Always trust your gut and try it yourself first 💪
 #### Feel free to [share](https://github.com/dizzydroid/ASU_Sheets-Solutions/discussions/) your solutions as well, fork &c. 😁
 ___________________________________________________________________
 ### **Questions?** Head over to the [discussions](https://github.com/dizzydroid/ASU_Sheets-Solutions/discussions/) tab and fire away!